Moving to Dubai

 • Individuals who invest in a new or existing business in Dubai can be eligible for a 2-year investor visa.

 Dubai offers a freelance permit allowing individuals to work as freelancers without being sponsored by an employer.
-Here are the requirements to obtain a Dubai freelance visa:
+It is usually valid for 2 years.
+Here are the requirements to obtain a freelance visa in Dubai:

 • Applicants must hold professional qualifications or have a relevant degree in their field of work, and it should be attested from the home country or MOFA.